pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 ]
 denylist-action = `deny`
 ```
 The allow and deny list configuration is optional in ntpd-rs.
-By default, if a server is configured it will accept traffic from anywhere.
+By default, a server accepts traffic from anywhere.
 When configuring both allow and deny lists, ntpd-rs will first check if a remote is on the deny list.
 Only if this is not the case will the allow list be considered.
-This needs to be taken into account when translating interleaved combinations of chrony's `allow` and `deny` commands.
+This ordering needs to be taken into account when translating interleaved combinations of chrony's `allow` and `deny` commands.

-NTS can be enabled for a server by simply configuring an NTS key exchange server:
+NTS can be enabled for a server by configuring an NTS key exchange server:
 ```
 [[nts-ke]]
 key-exchange-listen = "<IP or [::]>:<
 certificate-chain-path = <ntsservercert>
 private-key-path = <ntsserverkey>
 ```
 Here the names of the corresponding chrony directives are used on the right hand side of the assignment.
-Note that unlike chrony, ntpd-rs does not have a default IP address on which it listens for nts-ke traffic, and this needs to be explicitly provided.
+Note that unlike chrony, ntpd-rs does not have a default IP address on which it listens for nts-ke traffic: this need to be provided explicitly.
 The port is optional however and defaults to the standard value 4460.

-The keys used to encrypt the cookies are by default ephemeral.
+The keys used to encrypt the cookies are ephemeral by default.
 If these should be kept across reboots of the server, the path for storing these can be configured:
 ```
 [keyset]
 key-storage-path = <path to key storage>
 ```
 Note that in contrast to chrony's `ntsdumpdir` directive, here the full path needs to be specified, and there is no default path.

-Rotation of the keys is by default daily, with one full weeks worth of old keys remembered for serving clients with older cookies.
-This can be configured with the `key-rotation-interval` and `stale-key-count` parameters:
+The default key rotation interval is daily, and one full week's worth of old keys is retained for serving clients with older cookies.
+With these defaults, cookies for the server are only valid for slightly more than one week.
+This is much less than chrony's default of 3 weeks.
+These settings can be configured with the `key-rotation-interval` and `stale-key-count` parameters:
 ```
 [keyset]
 stale-key-count = <number of old keys to keep>
 key-rotation-interval = <rotation interval in seconds>
 ```
-Note that the defaults for these settings mean that, in contrast to the chrony defaults, cookies for the server are only valid for slightly more than 1 week instead of 3.

-Sharing the keys, with which the NTS cookies are encrypted between multiple ntpd-rs servers, is not yet supported.
+Sharing the keys with which the NTS cookies are encrypted between multiple ntpd-rs servers is not yet supported.

 If a local stratum for the server is configured through `local stratum`, this can be configured in ntpd-rs through the `local-stratum` key:
 ```